 Careers and Career Clusters.
-Your mentees can also explore by Career Clusters, such as STEM, Health Sciences, and Finance.
+Girls in your group can also explore by Career Clusters, such as STEM, Health Sciences, and Finance.
 Or, they can jump right into an A to Z tour of Careers and the role models who work in them - from an Accountant to a Zoologist.